 - interpersonal skills, i.e. listening skills, persuasion, diplomacy, mediation, composure, patience etc.

 - decisiveness and critical thinking ability

 Because of the work place relevance of these exercises, recruiters can use group exercises to predict how a candidate will perform in the real work place, making this a useful selection tool.
 Not only can the group exercise be used to highlight and identify strengths and role relevant behaviours, but it can also be used to identify negative behaviours such as aggression, short temperedness and single mindedness.

 What you should know before taking a group exercise

 It is important to remember that group exercises will be a contributing factor to the selection process, employers are unlikely to base these decisions solely on the group exercise, so don't panic if you have never done one before.
-Well in advance of your assessment centre day you will be informed if you will or will not group exercises will be part of the selection procedure, as with all other assessment tools.
+Well in advance of your assessment day you will be informed if a group exercises will be part of the selection procedure, as with all other assessment tools.
 As a result if you are required to undertake one, you will be given time to prepare.
 However due to the highly relevant insight into candidates behaviour gained during group exercises, it is considered a powerful and reliable tool, which will play an important factor in the recruitment decision.

 Types of group exercise

 Depending on the organisation and their selection procedures, the format of the group exercise may vary considerably.
 The three most common group exercise formats are: